aysuntopus/selenium_test/README.md

-# Selenium Tests for Online Shopping
+# Selenium Tests - Online Shopping

 The repository contains tests based on Page Object Model, Selenium, TestNG using Java on AutomationExercise website which is full-fledged practice for Automation Engineers and it provides:
 - ability to user account creation